IBM/sarama/.github/CONTRIBUTING.md

 Please make sure to include any potentially useful information in the issue, so we can pinpoint the issue faster without going back and forth.

 - What SHA of Sarama are you running?
-If this is not the latest SHA on the master branch, please try if the problem persists with the latest version.
+If this is not the latest SHA on the main branch, please try if the problem persists with the latest version.
 - You can set `sarama.Logger` to a [log.Logger](http://golang.org/pkg/log/#Logger) instance to capture debug output.
 Please include it in your issue description.
 - Also look at the logs of the Kafka broker you are connected to.
 If you see anything out of the ordinary, please include it.